 Cable Bay Trail – a favourite hike of mine when living in the area.
 The trail drops down a wide trail to a pretty seashore.
 If you’re lucky you may see sea lions.
 Keep following the trail to Joan Point Park.
-The 23 acre waterfront park provides a great vantage point overlooking Dodd Narrows.
+The 23-acre waterfront park provides a great vantage point overlooking Dodd Narrows.
 The parking lot for Cable Bay Trail is at the end of Nicola Road.

 Hemer Provincial Park – The marsh area at this park is a favourite destination for bird watchers.
 The 11 kilometres of easy walking trails weave through the park along Holden Lake and through the marsh areas.
-Located on Cedar Road (follow the directional signs to the park).
+Located off Cedar Road (follow the directional signs to the park).

-The Crow and Gate Pub – this authentic English style pub is a favourite destination point for people who live on Vancouver Island.
+The Crow and Gate Pub – this authentic English-style pub is a favourite destination point for people who live on Vancouver Island.

-For a more upscale dining experience you absolutely must try The Mahle House – situated in a restored 1904 heritage home in the heart of the Cedar community.
+For a more upscale dining experience, you absolutely must try The Mahle House – situated in a restored 1904 heritage home in the heart of the Cedar community.
 The service is impeccable and the food is absolutely delicious!

 Cedar Farmer’s Market – This market is a bustle of activity every Sunday morning from mid-May until the end of October.
-Locals and tourists alike flock to enjoy farm fresh produce and local homemade products from nearby producers in the area.
+Locals and tourists alike flock to enjoy farm-fresh produce and local homemade products from nearby producers in the area.
 Open Sundays from 10am – 2pm.